-Miller, being a Baptist, was a trinitarian.
-He wrote, "I believe in one living and true God, and that there are three persons in the Godhead....
+Miller, being a Baptist, was a Trinitarian.
+He wrote, "I believe in one living and true God, and that there are three persons in the Godhead. . . .
 The three persons of the Triune God are connected."
-Himes, a close associate of William Miller, was of the Christian Connexion persuasion.
-The northeastern branch of the Christian church "rejected the Trinitarian doctrine as unscriptural."
-It is important to note that Millerite Adventists were focused on the soon coming of Jesus and did not consider it necessary to argue about the Trinity.
+Himes, a close associate of William Miller, was of the Christian Connection persuasion.
+The northeastern branch of the Christian Church rejected the Trinitarian doctrine as unscriptural.
+It is important to note that Millerite Adventists were focused on the soon coming of Jesus and did not consider it necessary to argue on the subject of the Trinity.

-Two of the principal founders of the Seventh-day Adventist Church, Joseph Bates and James White, like Himes, had been members of the Christian Connexion and rejected the doctrine of the Trinity.
+Two of the principal founders of the Seventh-day Adventist church, Joseph Bates and James White, like Himes, had been members of the Christian Connection and rejected the doctrine of the Trinity.
 Joseph Bates wrote of his views, "Respecting the trinity, I concluded that it was an impossibility for me to believe that the Lord Jesus Christ, the Son of the Father, was also the Almighty God."
-James White wrote, "Here we might mention the Trinity, which does away [with] the personality of God, and of his Son Jesus Christ."
+James White wrote: "Here we might mention the Trinity, which does away [with] the personality of God, and of his Son Jesus Christ."
 Both Bates and White were anxious to maintain the separate personalities of the Father and the Son.
 This concern was caused, in part, by the strong spiritualizing influence among Bridegroom Adventists during 1845 and 1846.
 A similar problem would resurface around the turn of the twentieth century with the de-personalizing of God and J. H. Kellogg's pantheistic views.
-5

-Though James White rejected the doctrine of the Trinity, he did believe in the three great Powers in heaven reflected in his first hymnbook.
-Though opposed to the Trinity, he did not believe that Christ was inferior to the Father.
-In 1877 he wrote, "The inexplicable trinity that makes the godhead three in one and one in three, is bad enough; but that ultra Unitarianism that makes Christ inferior to the Father is worse."
+Though James White rejected the doctrine of the Trinity, he did believe in the three great powers in heaven.
+This is reflected in his first hymn book.
+Though opposed to the Trinity he did not believe that Christ was inferior to the Father.
+In 1877 he wrote, "The inexplicable trinity that makes the godhead three in one and one in three, is bad enough; but the ultra Unitarianism that makes Christ inferior to the Father is worse."

 Not all agreed with James White on the equality of Father and Son.
-During the 1860s, Uriah Smith, long-time editor of the Review and Herald, believed that Jesus was "the first created being."
-By 1881, he had changed to the belief that Jesus was "begotten" and not created.9
+During the 1860s Uriah Smith, long time editor of the Review and Herald, believed that Jesus was "the first created being."
+By 1881, he had changed to the belief that Jesus was "begotten" and not created.

-A selective list of Adventists who either spoke against the Trinity and/ or rejected the eternal deity of Christ include J. B. Frisbie, J. N. Loughborough, R. F. Cottrell, J. N. Andrews, D. M. Canright, J. H. Waggoner, and C. W. Stone.
-10 W. A. Spicer at one point told A. W. Spalding that his father, after becoming a Seventh-day Adventist (he was formerly a Seventh Day Baptist minister), "grew so offended at the antitrinitarian atmosphere in Battle Creek that he ceased preaching."
-11
+A selective list of Adventists who either spoke against the Trinity and/or rejected the eternal deity of Christ include J. B. Frisbie, J. N. Loughborough, R. F. Cottrell, J. N. Andrews, D. M. Canright, J. H. Waggoner, and C. W. Stone.
+10 W. A. Spicer at one point told A. W. Spalding that his father, after becoming a Seventh-day Adventist (he was formerly a Seventh Day Baptist minister), "grew so offended at the anti-Trinitarian atmosphere in Battle Creek that he ceased preaching."

 In surveying the writings of various pioneers, certain concerns frequently appear.
-In rejecting the Trinity, some saw the orthodox Christian view as pagan tritheism.
-Others argued that the Trinity degraded the personhood of Christ and the Father by blurring the distinction between Them.
+In rejecting the Trinity, some saw the "orthodox" Christian view as pagan tri-theism.
+Others argued that the Trinity degraded the personhood of Christ and the Father by blurring the distinction between them.
 While the early positions on the Trinity and deity of Christ were flawed, there was a sincere attempt to oppose certain legitimate errors.

-By about 1890, Adventists had come to a more-or-less harmonious position that viewed Jesus as the begotten or originated Divine Son of God.
-He was seen as the Divine Creator with the Father.
-The nature of the Holy Spirit was lightly discussed, though the Holy Spirit was generally considered to be the omnipresent influence from the Father or the Son rather than a person.
+By about 1890, Adventists had come to a more-or-less harmonious position that viewed Jesus as the "begotten" or originated divine Son of God.
+He was seen as the divine Creator with the Father.
+The nature of the Holy Spirit was lightly discussed though He was generally considered to be the omnipresent influence from the Father or the Son rather than a person.

-From 1890 to 1900: Emergence of trinitarian sentiment
+From 1890 to 1900: Emergence of Trinitarian Sentiment